Sweet 16 as Djokovic reaches Dubai semis - France 24

 "I was struggling with my return today, I don't know what was wrong with it," Tsitsipas said.

-"I couldn't really find enough space to get that right momentum to hit the ball, that was the biggest struggle today.

 "I'm actually pretty proud that I fought so hard, played with attention when I had to.
-When I got the break in the third set I knew that was my time to close the match now.
+When I got the break in the third set I knew that was my time to close the match.
 I did it in perfect style."

 Tsitsipas is defending his runners-up points from last year when he lost the final to Roger Federer.